maxiv-science/pilatus-streamer/README.md

-Small application to stream out data from a pilatus DCU, a python class for controlling it, and a Tango device to optionally provide an interface.
+Small application to stream out data from a pilatus DCU, and a python example class showing how to control it.